A CPU in Lua

 }

-table can be used to access each register by simple dot syntax: register.A
+table to access each register by simple dot syntax: register.A

 .